Syed Muhammad Ashraf: Works

-His award-winning novel ‘The Silence of the Hyena’ is an inextricable part of our daily lives.
-The real-life instances curated into the narrative of some stories flow quite smoothly, which makes for an interesting read.
+His award-winning novel ‘The Silence of the Hyena’ is an inextricable part of some people's daily lives.
+The real-life instances curated into the narrative of some stories flow smoothly.
 Using animals as metaphors, the award-winning writer Syed Muhammad Ashraf, who qualified the Indian Administrative Service in his mother tongue, Urdu, has tried to get into the recesses of the human heart.
 His works include: